Tinnitus Awareness Week: Don’t worry, you’re not alone

 There is no predictor for who will develop tinnitus – it can affect anyone.
 But avoiding loud noises can reduce the risk.
 Long-term exposure to excessively loud noises has been identified as a strong risk factor.
 Two-thirds of people with tinnitus also have hearing loss.

-Loud noises (anything above 85 decibels) over sustained periods of time can damage the tiny hair cells in your ear, deep inside the cochlea.
+Loud noises (anything above 85 decibels like heavy traffic, lawnmower or a noisy restaurant) over sustained periods of time can damage the tiny hair cells in your ear, deep inside the cochlea.
 Unsurprisingly, many musicians have tinnitus, including Chris Martin, Phil Collins, and Eric Clapton.

 Tinnitus can be aggravated or even caused by a build-up of earwax in the ear canal.
-Having it professionally removed (NEVER use a cotton bud!) could help your tinnitus symptoms.
-Leightons offers a quick and painless wax removal service.
+Clearing excess ear wax in your ears can help placate your tinnitus symptoms.
+We recommend having ear wax professionally removed (rather than using home methods) to clear your ears.
+All of our Leightons practices offer a quick and painless ear wax removal service.